reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 # /docker-entrypoint.sh: Configuration complete; ready for start up
 ```

 If you have reached this point, you should be able to access some of the services exposed by the node through nginx.
-You can try to access to `BTC-RPC-Explorer` through the following URL: https://your_node_ip:3003.
+You can try to access to btc-rpc-explorer through the following URL: https://your_node_ip:3003.

 **Important**: The SSL certificate we generate is self-signed, this means that it'ss not signed by a recognized authority.
 It is normal if your browser indicates that it is not secure with a warning.
 This does not mean that the connection is not encrypted.
 It is possible to generate a certificate with a recognized authority by paying or through certain registration processes.
 However, this is outside the scope of this document.